vs comparison

 Ichi focuses on document-level review — submittals and RFIs — rather than drawing-layer intelligence.
 Nomic can parse the content of individual drawing sheets, cross-reference callouts across sheets, and answer natural language questions about what is shown on specific drawings.
 Ichi works at the document metadata and text level rather than the drawing geometry and annotation level.

 Yes, though there is overlap in the submittal review workflow.
-Some firms use Ichi specifically for Procore-based submittal routing and use Nomic for drawing review, code compliance checking, and project-wide document search.
-If you are evaluating both, the key question is whether you need drawing-level intelligence and code compliance in addition to submittal automation.
+Some firms use Ichi for Procore-based submittal routing and use Nomic for drawing review, code compliance checking, and project-wide search on ACC or DMS-connected documents.
+If you are evaluating both, the key question is whether you need drawing-level intelligence and code compliance beyond Procore-native submittal automation.

 Both platforms automate the cross-check between submittals and project specifications.
 Nomic additionally cross-references submittals against the drawing set to identify where submitted products will be installed and flag drawing-level conflicts.
 Ichi focuses on the spec-to-submittal comparison and generates deviation reports within the Procore workflow.

 Ichi does not publish pricing publicly and requires a conversation with their sales team for a custom quote.
 Pricing is generally based on project volume or team size.
-Nomic starts at $40/user/month with a 25-seat minimum (approximately $1,000/month).
+Nomic offers Free and Individual from $20/mo, with Business at $40/user/mo (25 seat minimum) and custom Enterprise.
 Both are enterprise-grade platforms without self-serve pricing.

 Accelerating the design and construction of the built world.